<

 • Alternative (no cable car): Strong parties can walk from Blatten/Egga to Belalp through larch forests (gaining ~750 m in ~1.5 hours), avoiding the cable car cost and schedule constraints.
 The larch forest approach is described as beautiful and gives a more complete mountain experience.

-The Oberaletsch Hütte Approach — The Panoramaweg
+The Oberaletsch Hütte approach — the Panoramaweg

 From Belalp (2,094 m), the approach trail to the Oberaletsch Hütte (2,640 m) follows the beautiful Panoramaweg — a high-level path along the meadow terrace on the left bank of the Oberaletsch Glacier with spectacular views across the glacier to the Nesthorn, Breithorn, and the Aletschhorn itself.
 The path crosses steep rocky cliff via a trail built with explosive charges in 2005 (the old glacier crossing is now awkward and dangerous due to ice retreat), includes an aerial suspension bridge over a glacial stream, and reaches the hut in approximately 3–4 hours from Belalp.
 The Aletschhorn does not come into full view until quite late on the approach.

-All Trails & Routes on the Aletschhorn
+All trails & routes on the Aletschhorn

 The SAC and every guide service that operates on the Aletschhorn states the same warning: all routes are long and strenuous.
 There is no easy approach and no short day on this mountain.
 The Aletschhorn’s remoteness from any valley or mechanical uplift means that every route requires a serious multi-day commitment.